interval1066/interp/README.md

 Was hoping to get some collaboration or help on this, would appreciate it.
 Any and all comments would really be appreciated, send to interval1066@gmail.com, and thanks.

 UPDATE: Got the help system working.
+Added more funtionality to the badl and list commands, still not completed yet.
+I'm just winging this thing as I go along.
+Adding stuff as it hits me.
+There's literally no purpose to this thing, just showcasing my interpreter code.